 Short meditations can also help to relax your body and help with recovery, including listening to some calming music or taking slow, deep breaths for a few minutes or more.

-If you have polycystic ovarian syndrome (PCOS), you are at a higher risk for developing OHSS that is why you need to stay on top of any prescribed medications you’re taking.
+If you have Polycystic Ovarian Syndrome (PCOS), you are at a higher risk for developing OHSS which is why you need to stay on top of any prescribed medications you’re taking.

-It is even recommended that you should begin preparing for egg retrieval 90 days ahead of time and continue preparing until 6-months before the operation to reduce BMI and inflammation, and increase health ensure that egg retrieval is safe and successful.
+It is even recommended that you should begin preparing for egg retrieval 90 days ahead of time and continue preparing until 6 months before the operation to reduce BMI and inflammation, and increase health to ensure that egg retrieval is safe and successful.

 Exercise can also be an excellent treatment.
 If comfortable enough, movement using very light resistance, such as free weights or resistance bands, can be beneficial.
 This could involve the arms, shoulders, feet, and ankles.
 Doing a bit of resistance training releases endorphins that make you feel good.